Artur Jorge (footballer, born 1994)

-Artur Jorge Marques Amorim (born 14 August 1994), known as Artur Jorge ([aɾˈtuɾ ˈʒɔɾʒɨ]), is a Portuguese professional footballer who plays for Emirati club Al Bataeh Club as a central defender.
+Artur Jorge Marques Amorim (born 14 August 1994), known as Artur Jorge ([aɾˈtuɾ ˈʒɔɾʒɨ]), is a Portuguese professional footballer who plays for Qatar Stars League club Al Shahaniya as a central defender.

-Formed at Braga, he made 94 Primeira Liga appearances, also representing Vitória de Setúbal and Moreirense.
+Developed at Braga, he made 122 Primeira Liga appearances, also representing in the competition Vitória de Setúbal, Moreirense and Farense.
 He also played top-flight football in Belgium, Romania, Cyprus and the United Arab Emirates.

 Club career

 Braga

 Born in Braga, Artur Jorge joined local S.C.
 Braga's youth system at the age of 10.
 He started playing as a senior with the B team, going on to spend several seasons with them in the Segunda Liga.
 Additionally, during 2014–15, he was loaned to Vilaverdense F.C. and S.C.
 Freamunde.

 Artur Jorge made both his main squad and Primeira Liga debut on 19 September 2016, coming on as a 71st-minute substitute for the injured André Pinto in a 3–1 away loss against S.L.
 Benfica.
 He contributed a further 15 starts until the end of the season, in a fifth-place finish; on 3 December he was sent off after 35 minutes for conceding a penalty kick in a 1–0 defeat at FC Porto with a foul on André Silva, who missed the attempt.
 He added four appearances in the Taça da Liga, including a start in the 1–0 final loss to Moreirense F.C. on 29 January 2017.

 On 15 August 2017, after renewing his contract for one year and less than one month on loan at Royal Excel Mouscron, Artur Jorge agreed to a season-long loan deal with Romanian club FCSB.
 His debut came three days later in an away match against SC Juventus București, scoring an own goal after just 13 seconds in an eventual 2–1 win.